-In general, a two-week holiday in New Zealand or Australia will cost from £4,500 per person including flights.
+In general, a two-week holiday in New Zealand or Australia will cost from £4,500 per person excluding flights.
 The holidays are usually very inclusive.

 Australia is like nowhere else: a remarkable continent and a land of huge contrasts – untouched deserts, ancient rainforests, mystical Uluru, productive wine country, the mighty outback, the vast unknown interior, idyllic Barrier Reef Islands, cresting surf beaches and sophisticated cities.
 It is wild, vast, untouched and yet cosmopolitan, cultural, cool.